rwb/c200/README.md

 * Notice that the shape of the 2 distributions is the same and the original and z-scores are arrayed in the same way in both plots.
 The only thing that changed was the scale of the vertical axis.
 Z-score transformations will always have this property: they only change the scale of the scores.

+#### Homework Problems

+* This week's homework problems: problems 9.8, 9.10, and 9.11.
+Note that in each of these problems, you will be performing a chi-square test of independence where Ho states that the 2 variables being considered are statistically independent of each other.
+Also, you should consider each of the following problems:

+##### Normal distribution problem #1

+Suppose we have a sample of juveniles who have been adjudicated delinquent in court.
+Historically in this court, the number of recidivism incidents has been normally distributed and the average number of recidivism incidents (before reaching age 18) has been 5  with a standard deviation of 1.
+Now consider the next person to reach age 18 -- who has 6 recidivism incidents.
+What is the approximate percentile rank of this person?

+##### Normal distribution problem #2

+A criminal justice researcher closely tracks prison sentences for robbery in a local court.
+Historically, she has found that the sentence lengths are normally distributed with a mean of 3 years and a standard deviation of 6 months.
+A case is drawn at random from the population of cases that have been convicted of robbery in this court and it is found that this person had a prison sentence of 30 months.
+What is this person's approximate percentile rank?

+##### Normal distribution problem #3

+Considering our staff of probation officers, we find that the number of positive drug tests in a month's time has a normal distribution with a mean of 37 and a standard deviation of 5.
+Approximately what proportion of the officers have more than 42 positive drug tests in a month's time?

+### Lesson 25 - Tuesday 5/6/25

+* Reminder: Exam #3 is scheduled for Thursday 5/15/25 -- 10:30-12:30 (you will have entire 2 hours to work on the exam).

+#### Topics 48/49: %iles of the Standard Normal Distribution (pp. 226-228)

+* Continuing with Example 1 from Last Thursday's Class: If there is a risk assessment score for a large population of prisoners and this risk assessment score follows a normal distribution with a mean of 10 and a standard deviation of 1.5, we can transform the original risk assessment scores, *x*, into z-scores by calculating $z_i = \frac{x_i-10}{1.5}$.
+Then we can create boxplots showing both the original x scores and the transformed z-scores:

 ---

 * Now, let's calculate the proportion of cases that have a risk score between 8.5 and 10.